Comparing 12 Free Screencasting Tools

 Application File Format(s) Sharing Files Editing Capabilities

-Jing.com SWF (Shockwave Flash) Files are created on the local PC (the app runs locally, not on the Internet).
+Jing.com Videos are saved as SWF (Shockwave Flash) files, images as PNG files Files are created on the local PC (the app runs locally, not on the Internet).
 SWF files are stand alone and can be shared like any other file (and viewed with any SWF compatible viewer), or via Screencast.com.
-Screen images can be edited
+Limited

 Other Jing Notes: Presentations are limited to 5 min. in length.
 Inexpensive Pro version ($14.95/yr.) provides add’l capabilities (such as MP4 file format).